Kartik-Mishra99/Karam-Logging/README.md

 You can run the code using the command for getting results from last week -

-`python finalscript.py weekly csvfilename.csv`
+`python finalscript.py --Type weekly --data logs.csv`

 or You can run the code using the command for getting results overall duration -

-`python finalscript.py overall csvfilename.csv`
+`python finalscript.py --Type overall --data logs.csv`

 **Result format -**